pudly/schmopera-hugo/content/articles/in-review-the-marriage-of-figaro.md

 date = "2016-02-07T22:27:00-05:00"
 lastmod = "2016-02-08T16:36:00-05:00"
 publishDate = "2016-02-08T12:26:00-05:00"
-short_description = "The comedy in Mozart's masterpiece isn't lost on Guth, but he makes a strong focal point out psychoanalyzing the characters, exploring how they perceive their relationships with each other, and how they deal with any emotion related to lust." slug = "in-review-the-marriage-of-figaro" title = "In review: The Marriage of Figaro"
+short_description = "The comedy in Mozart&#039;s masterpiece isn&#039;t lost on Guth, but he makes a strong focal point out psychoanalyzing the characters, exploring how they perceive their relationships with each other, and how they deal with any emotion related to lust." slug = "in-review-the-marriage-of-figaro" title = "In review: The Marriage of Figaro"
 +++